-SMS messages are primarily stored in mobile phone carriers' database; only a small portion of them are stored in users' phones given limited phone storage.
-For legal and privacy reasons, carriers cannot release their SMS databases for research, as users' messages are often personal, privileged and private.
-Even when SMS corpora are collected by researchers from phone owners, such researchers have to maintain exclusive access due to the same privacy concerns.
+Even when SMS corpora are collected by researchers from phone owners, such researchers have to maintain exclusive access for the same private reasons.
 Thus, the private nature of SMS results in the scarcity of public SMS corpora.

 In this article, SMS collection in particular refers to gathering messages directly from phone owners, largely for research purposes.
 There are two major explanations for the difficulty of SMS collection.
 As researchers want the text and the metadata for study, privacy is a major concern, as the majority of phone owners are uncomfortable with having their private messages revealed, even when the purpose is for research and academic pursuits.
 Additionally, in collecting SMS directly from users, the target messages to be collected are stored on the users' mobile phones, which means that the collection of a large corpus requires the cooperation of many phone owners, and the support of software to ease the collection over many potential mobile phone platforms.